JosefGisis/js-design-patterns/README.md

 ## Design Patterns

-This repository contains practice examples for all 23 design patterns from "Design Patterns: Elements of Reusable Object-Oriented Software" by Gamma, Helm, Johnson, and Vlissides in JavaScript using ES5 features.
+This repository contains practice examples for all 23 design patterns from "Design Patterns: Elements of Reusable Object-Oriented Software" by Gamma, Helm, Johnson, and Vlissides in JavaScript.

-Because ES5 does not have class features, the examples will focus on solving the problems the design pattern addresses rather than strictly conforming to intent.
+In order to demonstrate JavaScript's native functionality, none of the examples utilize ES6 classes.
+Because of the incompatibility between class based design patters, many of the examples will focus on the "intent" of the design pattern (if a design patterns "intent" is based on class-based inheritance, the example will focus on the "motivation" for the design pattern.)

 ### What are design patterns?